xdmnl/api-documentation/source/includes/_endpoints.md

 text | string (optional) | Text version of the body for email messages attachments | array | List of files attached to the draft

-A draft is a message resource which has not been sent to the recipient.
+A draft is a message which has not been sent to the recipient.

 Drafts can be created as a new conversation, or as a reply to an existing conversation.